metosin/palikka/README.md

 ## Features

 - The components use [clojure.tools.logging](https://github.com/clojure/tools.logging)
+- The components use Schema to validate and coerce their configuration
+    - Coercion allows using strings from environment variables and system properties easily
 - Includes [test utilities](./src/palikka/test_utils.clj) for `clojure.test` and Midje.
 - **Context** is curated value created from interesting parts of the system.
     - Passing the whole system down to implementation is inconvenient as the